The Adventure of the Resident Patient: Plot

 Holmes and Watson are consulted by Dr. Percy Trevelyan, a young general practitioner whose specialty is neurological disorders.
 Two years prior, having been a brilliant student but lacking the money to set up in practice, Trevelyan agreed to a strange business proposition put forward by a Mr. Blessington.
-Blessington bought a house in Brook Street, furnished it, paid servants, and purchased everything Dr. Trevelyan could need; all Trevelyan had to do was set up a consulting room.
+Blessington bought a house in Brook Street, furnished it, paid servants, and purchased everything Dr. Trevelyan could need; All Trevelyan had to do was set up a consulting room.
 Each evening, Blessington would check the day's accounts and take three-quarters of the doctor's earnings, put it in his strong box, and leave the remainder for the doctor.
 Another unusual condition is having Blessington to live in the house as a permanent resident patient due to his heart trouble.
 The investment has made Blessington rich, and Trevelyan has become a well-known, respected doctor.

 However, some months ago, Blessington panicked after claiming to have read a newspaper article about a nearby burglary; he insisted upon stronger locks and other stringent security measures, and also refused to leave the house for several weeks, only recently resuming his habit of taking his evening walk.
 Secondly, the evening before Trevelyan's visit to Holmes, an elderly Russian nobleman and his son consulted the doctor, due to the father's complaint of catalepsy.
 The son remained in the waiting room while the father spoke to the doctor – however, the old gentleman suffered a cataleptic attack while in the consulting room.
-Trevelyan spent several minutes looking for some amyl nitrite, but both father and son were gone when he returned with it.
+Trevelyon spent several minutes looking for some amyl nitrite, but both father and son were gone when he returned with it.
 They visited again the next evening, apologizing for mistakenly believing the consultation was over the day before.
-Trevelyan again consulted the father while the son waited outside.
+Trevelyon again consulted the father while the son waited outside.
 After the pair left, Blessington returned from his walk, found footprints in his room, and entered into a state of panic again, insisting Trevelyan go and fetch Holmes to his aid.

-Holmes and Watson return to Brook Street with the doctor, but Blessington refuses to admit to Holmes why he is obviously afraid for his life, or why there are men after him.
-He instead tries to pretend he is afraid they are unknown burglars, coming after the fortune he keeps in the chest at the foot of his bed (not trusting bankers).
+Holmes and Watson return to Brook Street with the doctor, but Blessington refuses to admit to Holmes why he is obviously afraid for his life, or why there are men pursuing him.
+He instead pretends that he believes they are unknown burglars, who are after the fortune he keeps in the chest at the foot of his bed (which he does since he does not trust bankers).
 Holmes eventually leaves in disgust, advising Blessington that he cannot help him unless he tells the truth.
-However, Holmes has been able, by studying the footprints, to confirm the doctor's story and eliminate him as a suspect.
-It was the nobleman's son who twice entered the room, first while his father (most likely) pretended to have a cataleptic seizure the day before, then a second time while the doctor was kept busy consulting the father, leaving wet footprints since it was rather rainy outside that second day.
+However, by studying the footprints, Holmes has been able to confirm the doctor's story and eliminate him as a suspect.
+It was the nobleman's son who twice entered the room, first while his father (most likely) pretended to have a cataleptic seizure the day before, then a second time while the doctor was kept busy consulting the father, leaving wet footprints since it was rather rainy outside the second day.
 However, Blessington had been out walking both times, inadvertently frustrating his enemies.